 How to Hack an Ikea Bekvam Step Stool

 It’s made of solid birch, but I wanted to paint it with something so it would be easy to clean but at the same time have an old worn look to it.
 You know I use it all the time.
 Before starting on this project I gave it a good wipe down with a vinegar and water solution.

 Disclosure: I was compensated for doing this post with product.
 However, all the opinions stated here are my own.
 I only use products I love and would recommend to my viewers.

 I had Americana Chalky Finish in Everlasting white but wanted to go with a different color.
 So I added a tiny bit of black acrylic paint to make a gray color.

 The whole thing was painted and then sanded down so it would be nice and smooth and the wax would go on nicely.
-The color looks a bit blue here because of the light but you can see that all of the stool was painted.
+The color looks a bit blue here because of the light but you can see that the entire Ikea Bekvam stool was painted.